akshell/docs/guide/db-and-fs.rst

    rv.Post.where('author == $', 'Bob').del()

-It will throw a :exc:`ConstraintError` if at least one of Bob's posts has comments, so it'd be reasonable to delete these comments beforehand::
+It will throw a :exc:`ConstraintError` if at least one of Bob's posts has comments; so it'd be reasonable to delete these comments beforehand::

    rv.Comment.where('post->author == $', 'Bob').del();